jasonbayton/11ty/_src/blog/2025/10/device-trust-android-enterprise.md

 I mentioned a few pending items in the above, but to summarise everything coming to this feature in due course:

-- Play Integrity integration
+- **Play Integrity integration**
-- Tap actions: It's fine showing developer options are enabled, but with tap actions I'll allow device users (where enabled) to tap to the relevant location in Settings to rectify the ongoing issue, this could be disabling developer options, checking for an update, turning on Play Protect, and so on.
+- **Tap actions**: It's fine showing developer options are enabled, but with tap actions I'll allow device users (where enabled) to tap to the relevant location in Settings to rectify the ongoing issue, this could be disabling developer options, checking for an update, turning on Play Protect, and so on.
-- Remote endpoint exports: Similar to the location feature, I'll add in basic API exports.
+- **Remote endpoint exports**: Similar to the location feature, I'll add in basic API exports.
 Currently this requires a bearer, I'm considering webhook support amongst others.
 If you're interested in exploring this and have ideas, get in touch!
-- General improvements and fixes: Having done a pretty solid first-pass, I'll spin around from the beginning and do a bit of cleanup, likely starting with the score-based state card.
+- **General improvements and fixes**: Having done a pretty solid first-pass, I'll spin around from the beginning and do a bit of cleanup, likely starting with the score-based state card.

 ## Final thoughts